Skip to contents

 Details

 Note that the preferred way to terminate a cluster is via parallel::stopCluster(), because it terminates the cluster nodes by kindly asking each of them to nicely shut themselves down.
 Using killNode() is a much more sever approach.
 It abruptly terminates the underlying R process, possibly without giving the parallel worker a chance to terminate gracefully.
-For example, it might get terminated in the middle of writing to file.
+For example, it might get terminated in the middle of writing to file. tools::pskill() is used to send the signal to the R process hosting the parallel worker.

 Known limitations